diego898/matlab-utils/README.md

     * finds the peaks in a noisy wave form
 * `readNexFile`
     * function written by TBSI to import their data into MATLAB
+* `extrema`
+    * finds the local/global max/min, returning their location and value

 Toolboxes